 Key negotiations that resulted in over a billion dollars in new spending, and the shifting around of billions more occurred almost entirely behind closed doors, a continuation of Albany's culture of secrecy and back-room deals.
-This is not a new situation, but one I had hoped would change more with a new administration.
+Not a new situation, but one I had hoped would change more with a new Administration.
 Equally disturbing was that the combination of delayed negotiations and lack of transparency, combined with everyone's desire to have a third-year-in-a-row on-time budget, left the Legislature and the public with no waiting-period in which to adequately review the final proposals, double check our agreements, and our math.
 In fact, this year no legislator can dare claim they had a chance to read the final budget bills before voting.
-The bills were passed with "messages of necessity" by the Governor, and they were literallystill warm from the printing press when the votes were called.
+They were passed with "messages of necessity" by the Governor, and they were literally still warm from the printing presses when the votes were called on the floor.

 Earlier this year the Governor and Legislature agreed to a significant piece of budget reform legislation that was supposed to ensure a more deliberative and transparent process.
 Unfortunately, our first test of this law leaves great room for improvement.
-While the Legislature held budget conference committee meetings as required by the budget reform bill, many of these conference committees were not utilized in the way that the law provided for, and little of substance was discussed in public.
-Most of the big dollar items were not discussed at the conference committees until after final numbers had already been decided in closed door meetings.
+While the Legislature held budget conference committee meetings as required by the budget reform bill, many of these conference committees were not utilized in the way that the law provided for, and discussed little of substance in public.
+Most of the big dollar items were not discussed at the public conference committees until after already being decided in closed door meetings.
 Furthermore, we ignored the requirement in the budget reform bill that each house provide members with a summary report on each budget bill itemizing impacts of proposed budget changes, including impacts on local governments and on the state workforce.
-We can—and should—still do this in order to better explain to the public the outcome of our rushed endeavors.
+We can and should still do this in order to better explain to the public the outcome of our rushed endeavors.

-Back when Governor Spitzer first introduced his budget he did something remarkable by bringing 19-million New Yorkers into the room and into the conversation.
-This was a significant shift away from the "three men in a room" Albany model.
-By the end of the process this year there were more people than usual in the room—I had more access to information than was made available in the previous administration—but we still deserve a failing grade when it comes to comprehensively improving the process.
+Back when Governor Spitzer first introduced his budget he did something remarkable by bringing 19-million New Yorkers into the room, and into the conversation.
+This was a significant shift away from the business-as-usual, "three men in a room" Albany model.
+By the end of the process this first year, there were more people than usual in the room—I had more access to information than was made available in the previous administration—but we still deserve a failing grade when it comes to improving the process.
 As problematic as the "three men in a room" model of previous years has been, the final days of this budget process saw only a slight improvement with six men (the minority leaders and the Lt.
-Governor were included), but still no public documents or public participation on many important decisions.
+Governor were included this year), but still no public documents or public participation on many important decisions.

-Annual revenue projections continue to be a problem each and every year.
-A later budget deadline, after tax returns are submitted on April 15th, would provide a better opportunity for more accurate fiscal analysis.
+Annual revenue projections are a problem each and every year.
+A later budget deadline, after tax returns are submitted on April 15th would provide a better opportunity for more accurate fiscal analysis.
 This in turn would also remove some of the time pressures that lead to a closed door process.
 I have introduced a bill (S3281) that would change our fiscal year from April 1st to June 1st.
-I am also working on a bill that would require we pass revenue bills before expenditure bills each year—this year the revenue bill was printed and voted on last so if negotiations fell apart, or the numbers turned out to be wrong, we had already voted on how to spend the money!
-In my opinion this is a little backwards.
+And I am also working on a bill that would require we pass revenue bills before expenditure bills each year—this year the revenue bill was printed and voted on last, so if negotiations fall apart or the numbers are just wrong, we had already voted to spend the money!
+This is a little backwards in my opinion.

 These proposals would improve on the changes implemented through the budget reform bill we passed earlier this year, and allow for the elements of that reform bill to be fully observed.
 In the meantime, I am counting on the Legislature and the Governor to do a better job at implementing the requirements of the reform package for the post-budget period than we have done in our rush up to April 1st.
 The Governor is required to submit a financial plan and capital financing plan within thirty days of signing the budget, and to provide detailed quarterly financial plan updates with multiyear projections; I am looking forward to reviewing these.

-Personally speaking, I am counting on the executive and legislative branches to learn from the mistakes of this years’ budget process, and develop a more transparent and participatory process by next year that implements both the requirements as well as the spirit of the budget reform legislation.
-I've been in Albany for five years now, advocating for exactly these types of changes; in that time we have taken some steps forward.
-However, I am cognizant of the fact that it took a long time for Albany's process to get as bad as it did, and a lesson from the last few months is that it can't be changed overnight.
-We will need perseverance in continuing to move a reform agenda where the reality matches the rhetoric, so that next year we do better."
+Personally speaking, I am counting on the executive and legislative branches of our government to learn from the mistakes of this years’ budget process, and develop a more transparent and participatory process by next year that implements both the requirements and the spirit of the budget reform legislation.
+I've been in Albany five years now, advocating for exactly these types of changes; in that time we have taken some steps forward.
+But it took a long time for Albany's process to get as bad as it did, and a lesson from the last few months is that it can't be changed overnight.
+We will need perseverance in continuing to move a reform agenda where the reality matches the rhetoric so that next year we do better."